Join the Best Doctorate Program of Acupuncture & Integrative Medicine (DAIM)

 Doctoral Completion and Master’s Program Relationship

-This Professional Doctorate program has a track that enable masters graduates to achieve doctorate competencies and earn the Professional Doctorate degree.
-The professional doctorate completion track for graduates of an ACAHM accredited/pre-accredited master’s program is a component of the overall professional doctorate, not a separate
+This Professional Doctorate program has a track that enable master’s graduates to achieve doctorate competencies and earn the Professional Doctorate degree.
+The professional doctorate completion track for graduates of an ACAHM accredited/pre-accredited master’s program is a component of the overall professional doctorate, not a separate distinct program.

 All students, including Master’s graduates enrolling in a Professional Doctorate program, must meet the admissions requirements in effect at the time of their official matriculation.